lywebdev/github-timetracker-extension/README.md

 ## Get Started
 Start tracking your time more effectively today — directly from the tools you already use!
 Install GitHub Time Tracker and take control of your GitHub workflow.

-[//]: # (Add other sections like Installation, Privacy Policy, or Contributing here)